CardinalNeal/cardinalneal.github.io/_pages/about.md

 ### Interests

 - **🎮 Pokemon**: A lifelong fan of Pokemon, I love exploring the vibrant and imaginative world of these fantastic creatures.
-- **🕹️ Video Games**: When I'm not diving deep into AI research, I enjoy playing video games, with League of Legends being my favorite.
+- **🕹️ Video Games**: Besides my passion for AI research, I find joy in playing video games, with League of Legends being a particular favorite.
+I also enjoy playing Teamfight Tactics (TFT) within the League of Legends universe and occasionally engage in the strategic card game Pokémon Trading Card Game (PTCG).
 - **💃 Hip-hop Dance**: I have a strong passion for Hip-hop dance, which allows me to stay active.
+- **🎲 Board Games and Script Murder (剧本杀)**: I'm a fan of board games and the immersive world of script murder, which allows me to exercise my strategic thinking and storytelling abilities.
+- **🌟 Sharing and Learning**: I love to share valuable finds, from game guilds and educational courses to practical tools and insights from books, fostering a community of learning and growth.

 ### Personality

 - **🧠 MBTI**: As an ESFJ, I am known for being social, energetic, and deeply committed to my work and hobbies.
+- **♌ Astrology**: Leo🦁, known for my leadership qualities, creativity, and warm-hearted nature.

 ### Projects and Research